 Whittaker regenerated not into previously announced new Doctor Ncuti Gatwa, but David Tennant, who played the official 10th incarnation of the Time Lord from Christmas 2005 to New Year’s Day 2010, before reprising the role for Doctor Who’s 50th anniversary special, “The Day of the Doctor,” in 2013.

-While this marks his first return on-screen in the series since then, Tennant will not be playing the 10th Doctor, but the official 14th incarnation—aware that they are both using a familiar form and a new entity.
+While this marks his first return on-screen in the series since then, Tennant will not be playing the 10th Doctor, but the official 14th incarnation—and the character will be aware that they are both using a familiar form and are a new entity.
 Aside from the fact that Tennant is arguably the most popular actor to take on the role, so bringing him back for the 60th anniversary makes sense, there’s plenty of reasons Doctor Who can come up with as to why the Doctor’s regenerative process decided to re-use an old identity, more of which you can read about here.

 Doctor Who will return for three special episodes in November 2023, set to air in celebration of the series’ 60th anniversary.